Rice-like complexity lower bounds for Boolean and uniform automata networks: Previous works

 \subsection{Saturating graph}

-In~\cite{gamard2023hardness} it is shown that for all $m \in \N$, there exists a \emph{saturating} graph $\Omega_m$ such that, for all MSO formulas $\psi$ of rank $m$, if a graph contains a copy of $\Omega_m$ then it is forced to be a model of $\psi$ (if $\Omega_m$ is a \emph{sufficient subgraph} for $\psi$) or a counter-model of $\psi$ (if $\Omega_m$ is a \emph{forbidden subgraph} for $\psi$).
+In~\cite{gglgopt25} it is shown that for all $m \in \N$, there exists a \emph{saturating} graph $\Omega_m$ such that, for all MSO formulas $\psi$ of rank $m$, if a graph contains a copy of $\Omega_m$ then it is forced to be a model of $\psi$ (then we say that $\Omega_m$ is a \emph{sufficient subgraph} for $\psi$) or a counter-model of $\psi$ (then we say that $\Omega_m$ is a \emph{forbidden subgraph} for $\psi$).

-\begin{proposition}[{\cite[Proposition~5]{gamard2023hardness}}] Fix $m \in \N$.
+\begin{proposition}[{\cite[Proposition~7]{gglgopt25}}] Fix $m \in \N$.
 There exists a graph $\Omega_m$ such that, for every MSO formula $\psi$ of rank $m$, either: \begin{enumerate}[nosep] \item for every graph $G$ we have $G \sqcup \Omega_m \vDash \psi$, or \item for every graph $G$ we have $G \sqcup \Omega_m \nvDash \psi$. \end{enumerate} \end{proposition}

 The proof consists in considering $\Omega_m$ to be the disjoint union of sufficiently many copies of representatives from all equivalence classes of $\equiv_m$, so that $m$-round Ehrenfeucht–Fraïssé games cannot distinguish any additional copy ($G$ in the statement).
 It is immediate that the same proof applies when considering only graphs of out-degree $1$, because disjoint union preserves this property.